AlekseyYuryev/java/cf/xde/README.md

   }
   ```

 6. To run the code, you must now connect XDE to your database.
-For this, you must create a `dbcp.xml` file in `src/main/resources` that conforms to [this XSD](http://commons.safris.org/dbcp.xsd), which defines the Database Connection Pool settings for your connection.
+XDE relies on the [`org.safris.commons`:`dbcp`](https://github.com/SevaSafris/dbcp/) module to aide in configuration of Database Connection Pools.
+Create a `dbcp.xml` file in `src/main/resources` that conforms to [this XSD](http://commons.safris.org/dbcp.xsd), which defines the Database Connection Pool settings for your connection.

   ```xml
   <dbcp name="basis"